Palace of the Kings of Navarre of Olite: Torre del Homenaje

 (Tower of Homage) known as the Torre de la Vit (vit in French is snail, and is named for the spiral staircase that runs along its inside).
 40 meters high, is the highest tower of the palace, this tower is the only concession of a military nature that can be found in the palace.
 Rectangular base, on the corners of its terrace are four small circular turrets that give a certain lightness to the sturdy walls of ashlar.
 On the main floor in addition to the main rooms of the king and queen, can find some minor rooms that were to be used by the ladies and the kings service.

 Sala de la Reina

-(Queen's room) This is the private rooms of Queen, featuring the chimney and stone benches located next to windows.
+(Queen's room) This is the private rooms of the Queen, featuring the chimney and stone benches located next to windows.
 It was decorated with wooden baseboards, tapestries, paintings and plasterwork of Morisco tradition.
 The floor was paved with glazed bricks, while the ceilings sported wood paneling with gold accents.
 The windows were closed with stained glass.
 Beside it a small room known as Queen's toilet.
 The floors were covered with carpets and tapestries.